johnwason/pyri_sandbox/doc/pyri_dialect_specification.md

 * RestrictedPython: Restricted
 * *PyRI: Restricted*

-Unpacing of tuples is guarded using `_getiter_` and name of exception variable is checked.
+Unpacking of tuples is guarded using `_getiter_` and name of exception variable is checked.
 PyRI does additional checks on exception variable to prevent overwriting builtins or plugin objects.

 #### With